Rajeev02-bai/RajeevOS/README.md

-# Kernel
+# RajeevOS
-A simple kernel  for funsies
+A simple OS made for funsies also cuz low level mogs high level (using claude to learn dont smite me)